David-Manning/dotfiles/README.md

 1) Edit new_fedora_install.sh so it has the right version numbers (esp.
 Zoom)
 2) Run new_fedora_install.sh
 3) Make manual changes
+4) Copy RStudio settings file to ~/.config/rstudio/rstudio-prefs.json
-4) Copy Sublime settings to the location in the comments
+5) Copy Sublime settings to the location in the comments